 It sounds like something you do in the snow when you don’t have the right kind of shoes.
 And it is.
-But it is also a powerful way to work your way into confidence.
+But it’s also a powerful way to work your way into confidence.

 I don’t mind devoting myself seriously to my life, but I sometimes feel my progress comes in very clumsy lurches and struggling bursts.

 At better moments, I know that every action I take is leading me forward.
-On my blog, So Much More Life, I encourage each of my readers to live a “simple, deliberate life” so they will get so much more from life than they ever imagined possible.
-Living deliberately can slow you down, though, and sometimes, you must act even if you aren’t certain of your choices.
+In much of my writing here and elsewhere, I encouraged my readers to live a simple, deliberate life so they will get much more from life than they ever imagined possible.
+Living deliberately can slow you down, though, and sometimes, you must act even if you aren’t certain of the right course.

 1. It destroys inertia.

 The first step, you probably know, is the hardest.
 Objects at rest tend to stay at rest — that’s a property of matter that science calls inertia.
-You have to do something — anything — to get moving.
+You must do something — anything — to get moving.
 Plodding works.
 Forward motion overcomes inertia.
 In fact, any kind of motion overcomes inertia.
-So here’s the best piece of advice I can give you: Do something.
+So here’s the best piece of advice I can give you today: Do something.
 One simple action destroys this physical fact of our existence.